CloudUX-AU/SeedPacket/README.md

 Rather than every query resulting in its data being replicated into the seedpacket, if you want to use a step for reference but not replicate its records then just prefix the step name attribute with 'READONLY__' e.g. I want to query Accounts and not recreate them, just name the step something like 'READONLY__AccountsQuery'.
 You can reference that steps data like you would any other query - in this example a step query attribute like 'Where AccountId IN [[READONLY__AccountsQuery.Id]]' would work just like any other query.
 I've found this really helpful when trying to find relevant data to replicate.
 You can run a READONLY__ query against cases for example, and then start your actual retrieve and replicate steps using the account ids that that first readonly step found.

 ## Enhancements
-March 2022 / Fixed CPU heap error for complex runs ie. more than 30 steps.
-Runs more efficiently now!
+* March 2022 / Fixed CPU heap error for complex runs ie. more than 30 steps.
+Far more efficient now!
-March 2022 / Addition of the READONLY__ feature.
+* March 2022 / Addition of the READONLY__ feature.
+* March 2022 / Addition of the 'generateSeedPacketSteps' logic.